CenturyLinkCloud/PublicKB/Cloud Application Manager/Monitoring/AzureDashboards.md

 ### Overview:

 The Cloud Application Manager Monitoring dashboard allows customers to view cloud native monitoring data for Microsoft Azure & Amazon Web Services (AWS) providers.
-Our goal is to provide users of the Cloud Application Manager Monitoring site with Cloud Provider metrics and graphs about their infrastructure and services residing within AWS and Azure.
+Our goal is to provide users of the Cloud Application Manager Monitoring site with Cloud Provider metrics and graphs for their infrastructure and services in AWS and Azure.

  ![Dashboards Full](../../images/WatcherDashboard.PNG)

 #### Features:

-•	User will be able to list & switch between Azure providers within a Workspace
+•	User will be able to list & select providers configured within a Workspace

 •	All Application Insights resource types/namespaces are available to be viewed as individual dashboards